Shiz2/onboardingFall18/README.md

 Styling in React is very much similar to CSS but not quite the same.
 Let's go over some of the key similarities and differences!

 Here at DEV, we use a very nifty library known as `styled-components` to accomplish styling in React.
 Its philosophy is as follows: instead of making one large CSS stylesheet for the whole site, it is easier to assign styled attributes to each component individually.
-For example, in this app, we can create a styled `DeleteButton` component from the more general `button` component.
+For example, in this app, we can create a styled `DeleteAppButton` component from the more general `AppButton` component.
 Here are examples of the syntax:

 ```
-const SubmitButton = styled.button`
+const SubmitAppButton = styled.AppButton`
   width: 50%;
   margin-bottom: 10px;
   border-radius: 2px;